"When I Survey the Wondrous Cross"

 Demands my soul, my life, my all.

-I look back on those days wishing I could lift the scrim of time and reappear in those hard wooden pews holding the hymnbook in my hands, or sharing it with the person next to me.
-I loved just thumbing through all the pages we never sang, while the old hymnbook-smell of nutmeg and fallen leaves wafted up into my face.
-I wish I could tell my adolescent self to cherish every single one of those moments as if it was my last--and not to take for granted the holy, homespun poignancy of the piano and organ playing in synchrony without any other deafening instrumentation.
+wooden pews holding the hymnbook in my hands or sharing it with the person next to me.
+I loved just thumbing through all the pages we never sang, while the old-hymnbook smell of nutmeg and fallen leaves wafted up into my face.
+I wish I could tell my adolescent self to cherish every single one of those moments as if it were my last--and not to take for granted the holy, homespun poignancy of the piano and organ playing in synchrony without any other deafening instrumentation.
 I wish I could tell myself to record the fullness of sound as the walls rang out with the entire congregation singing at the top of their lungs in four-part harmony.
-I wish I could tell myself to remember for the rest of my life that no human being ever created an instrument as good as the one God created in the human voice.

-I wish I could tell myself never to lose the almost palpable, rugged consciousness of God in His House in a way I seldom feel in public anymore.
-I wasn't constantly distracted by a worldly, celebrity spirit as "important" people checked their "professional-image" pulse or looked over their shoulders to see who was impressed with the way they oohed into the microphone.
+I would tell myself to remember for the rest of my life that no human being ever created an instrument as good as the one God created in the human voice.
+I would vow never to lose the almost palpable, rugged consciousness of God in His House in a way I seldom feel in public anymore.
+I wasn't constantly distracted by a worldly, celebrity spirit as "important" people checked their professional-image pulse or looked over their shoulders to see who was impressed with the way they oohed into the microphone.
 No one had a microphone except the song leader.
+No one was performing.
 There wasn't a praise band.
 And I think that's the way it should still be.

-We might almost say that our heritage of hymns, as massive and memorable as the Titanic, has gone down as senselessly and as tragically, to rest uneasily upon an ocean floor two and a half miles below the surface of every day life.
+To think that even the Titanic went down in 1912 with people singing a hymn--"Nearer, My God to Thee"--which, despite some who dispute the truth of this, remains the testimony of witnesses who reported hearing it--how far have we drifted across the icy seas of faith to have settled for so little that has nothing to do with worshiping God and everything to do with worshiping self?
+We might almost say that our heritage of hymns, as massive and memorable as the Titanic, has gone down as senselessly and as tragically, to rest uneasily upon an ocean floor two and a half miles below the surface of everyday life.
 Weeping silently for its drowned world, this maiden ship has offered up a few treasures, to be sure.
 Here and there we sing an occasional hymn with a guilty awkwardness for not knowing the words even to "Amazing Grace."
 The failure is so deep, cutting to the very core of who we even are as a church universal, that we have to speak out before even the memory of this mighty Ship of Grace is lost to Christendom forever.

 Do you have an old hymnal lying around the house?
 If not, can you browse your local antique stores to find one?
 Just opening one and reading the fire of devotion of these pilgrims of faith in days of yore will stir your soul to new depths and lift your spirit to new heights.
 Your mind will be filled with the beauty of symmetry and poetry as the great truths of our historic faith rise up alive and well as if written with your own personal troubles in mind.
 Will you take this journey together with me, even reading one hymn a day as part of your devotions?
 You will not be disappointed!